Metabase tips and tricks.

 AND payments.created_at < date_trunc({{time_period}}, NOW())

-The majority of our data analysis is done on historic data, but of course you can flip the signs, or add both complements so the query both before and after NOW()
+The majority of our data analysis is done on historic data, but of course you can:

 Optional targets